Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "Nope."

-"It’s like...fuck, I was expecting this water to go brown, you know?"
+"It’s like... fuck, I was expecting this water to go brown, you know?"

 Marty sighed.
 "Deacon?"